Vallapuzha railway station

 Vallappuzha railway station is a railway station serving the town of Shoranur in the Palakkad district of Kerala.
-It lies in the Shoranur–NILAMBUR ROAD section of the Southern Railways.
+It lies in the Shoranur–Nilambur section of the Southern Railways.
 Trains halting at the station connect the town to prominent cities in India such as Nilambur, Shoranur and Angadipuram.

 Nilambur–Shoranur line

 This station is on a historic branch line, one of the shortest broad-gauge railway lines in India.